 This tiny dive on historic Benefit Street is a wonderful yogic sanctuary with great 45 minute “Lunch Flow” and “Lunch Vinyasa” classes, which are 45 minutes long so that clients have time to practice during weekday lunch hours.
 Jala Studio specializes in Jivamukti and Ashtanga yoga, which are taught in a serene, art-filled environment.
 The studio offers classes every day of the week with occasional Mysore, Yin, and Vinyasa Flow classes scheduled alongside weekly meditation and pilates classes, for those interested in diversifying their practice.

-Jala Studio is small, and though she be humble, the instructors have a deep appreciation for the philosophic underpinnings of yoga, which they masterful impart through class.
+Jala Studio is small, and though she is humble, the instructors have a deep appreciation for the philosophic underpinnings of yoga, which they masterfully impart through each class.
 For the full experience, take a class with Bristol.
 (All Jala’s teachers are great, but she’s an area favorite.)

-And oh yeah, the art: Jala’s on-site gallery exhibits artwork inspired by yogic practices, which is a plus for people who grave authenticity.
+And oh yeah, the art: Jala’s on-site gallery exhibits artwork inspired by yogic practices, which is a plus for people who crave authenticity.
 (They even offer a live music lecture series for those looking to commune more deeply with their yoga practice.)

 Providence Power Yoga (+ The Annex)

-Just a few skips from the historic Knife Factory in the Jewelry District, Providence Power Yoga (and it’s nearby second location two blocks down) offers TONS of heated and non-heated yoga classes in a safe, inclusive environment.
+Just a few skips from the historic Knife Factory in the Jewelry District, Providence Power Yoga (and its nearby second location two blocks down) offers TONS of heated and non-heated yoga classes in a safe, inclusive environment.

 Yogis looking for a real treat should try the heated “Sunrise Sculpt” or the Heated Power Vinyasa.
 We also love the Restorative Yoga Nidra– for moments of overwhelming stress– and the hybrid Hatha Vinyasa.
 (PPY also offers private classes and corporate yoga classes.)

-First time clients can get three weeks of unlimited yoga for $30.
+First-time clients can get three weeks of unlimited yoga for $30.
 After that, single classes are $22, with various membership and drop-in passes available for purchase.
-Unfortunately, there aren’t yet any showers at this studio– but there is plenty of space to change, towel off, and freshen-up.
+Unfortunately, there aren’t yet any showers at this studio– but there is plenty of space to change, towel off, and freshen up.

 The central PPY location is right off I-195, with a convenient parking lot across the street.
 (You can’t miss the giant sign on the building’s exterior.)
 For a lovely weekend experience, take an early morning heated vinyasa class.
-Then, dry off and walk across the street to nearby Cav Restaurant, where you can enjoy a delicious Rhode Island style brunch.
-(I call this the “Jewelry District Double”.
+Then, dry off and walk across the street to nearby Cav Restaurant, where you can enjoy a delicious Rhode Island-style brunch. (<—- I call this the “Jewelry District Double”.
 It’s amazing!)

 Barre & Soul

 As this may lead you to believe, Barre & Soul is kind of woo-ey; they use pitchy language like “Are you a tiger-hearted, conformity-killing status quo slayer?” to attract new customers– but it isn’t fluffy.
 The teachers here are some of the best in the business.
 Barre & Soul emphasizes a fitness culture defined by both grace and grit.

 This is an ideal studio for people who like alternating between barre with yoga, which can be very physically advantageous.
 (The two practices boast several complimentary benefits for advancing flexibility while toning and lengthening muscles.)

 Rhode Island Hot Yoga

 We love the natural light in this renovated mill space– and the fact that they have nice showers.
-The on site boutique sells yoga clothes and props at market prices.
+The on-site boutique sells yoga clothes and props at market prices.
 They also offer hot pilates classes (a rare thing!) and an impressive 21-day trial membership for newcomers that’s only $29.

-Meanwhile, parking is available near Valley and Delaine Street, but it can be tricky for first time visitors.
+Meanwhile, parking is available near Valley and Delaine Street, but it can be tricky for first-time visitors.
 If you’re unsure where you’re going, be sure to look at the map on their website before you go.

 We love their signature “SPA Yoga,” which leaves participants feeling refreshed and renewed, ala a “spa” treatment.
 Clients also enjoy their “Slow Flow” and flexibility-improving “Stretch, Roll, and Recover” classes.
-The latter is great for people with chronic neck and shoulder tension, as it incorporates pliable massage balls and restorative yoga poses to improve range of motion and sooth nerves.
+The latter is great for people with chronic neck and shoulder tension, as it incorporates pliable massage balls and restorative yoga poses to improve range of motion and soothe nerves.

 Two weeks of unlimited yoga costs $25 for new clients.
 After that, the studio offers membership packages and $18 drop-in classes, which are $14 for students.
 Also: mat rentals are free, which is great for people who don’t want to lug their own mat to class.
-(And no one wants to get nickel-and-dimed on a mat rental, especially when you go to the studio to relax!)
+(No one wants to get nickel-and-dimed on a mat rental, especially when you go to the studio to relax!)